dgp1130/blog/src/www/posts/ctor.md

 ## Limitations of Constructors

-While this varies across languages, consider the number of things constructors generally cannot do:
+Constructors, by design, have a number of restrictions and constraints which are applied to them.
+While this varies across languages, consider the number of things constructors generally *cannot* do:

 * Return `null`.
 * Be asynchronous.